CanAm Interventions Training & Skills 101 provides 21 CEU’s from CACCF, CCAPP, and PCB.

-- Continuing education hours means gaining skills to better enhance your knowledge to certified professionals or persons that are interested in providing direct or indirect patient care.
+- Continuing education hours means gaining skills to better enhance your knowledge to certified professionals interested in providing direct or indirect professional services.

 PCB – The Pennsylvania Certification Board is a private, non-profit corporation which offers voluntary credentialing to the substance abuse and other behavioral health professionals.
 PCB implements standards and testing for certification of addiction counselors, prevention specialists, clinical supervisors, case managers, criminal justice addictions, co-occurring disorders, auxiliary and intervention professionals and recovery specialists.

 ROLE OF THE CIP: The Certified Intervention Professional (CIP) credential is for professionals who have the primary role of facilitation and participation in substance use interventions.
 Intervention professionals guide families, friends, and others through an intervention process where the substance user is encouraged to accept help.
 The CIP is not a marketer or recruiter for a treatment facility; rather they are a front-line professional who is directly engaging an individual and family to help guide them to treatment and is a part of the recovery team.

 REQUIREMENTS FOR CIP EXPERIENCE: Two years of work experience providing direct substance use intervention and related services 50% of the time.
 All experience must be documented.
 Participation in five interventions and facilitation of five interventions within the last three years for a total of ten interventions.

 EDUCATION: Education must be specifically related to the domains.
 Education is defined as formal, structured instruction in the form of workshops, seminars, institutes, in-services, college/university credit courses, and distance learning.
 All education must be documented.
 There is no time limit on when education was received.
 Education provided to other professionals is also acceptable.
 A relevant three-credit college course is equal to 45 hours.